USDA Loan Requirements 2019

-USDA loans offer many serious benefits to homebuyers, including no down payment, low rates, and other advantages.
-There are some strict guidelines, however, which are based upon borrower eligibility (credit and income), and property eligibility (location and condition).
+USDA loans offer many incentives to home buyers, include 100% financing (no down payment is required), low rates, and other advantages.
+There are some restrictions, however, which are based upon borrower eligibility (credit and income), and property eligibility (location and condition).
 You can learn more about these specific requirements below.
 If you are unsure about any requirements, a loan specialist can assist you by answering all of your questions.

 USDA Loan Credit Requirements

 There are some mandatory requirements that must be satisfied for a USDA loan.
 This includes minimum credit scores, and other aspects of credit history.

 - Credit Score – A minimum credit score of 640 is required for an automated approval.
 However, borrowers with lower credit scores (within the 580-639 range) may still get approved, but it will require having sufficient “compensating factors“.
 This could be money in savings, extra income (in addition to your primary job), conservative use of credit, and/or low debt-to-income ratios.
 If your credit is below 640, do not let this discourage you from pursuing a USDA loan, since you still may get approved.

 - Trade-lines – USDA loans require that you have 3 trade-lines.
 Some great news, is if you lack official trade-lines on your credit report (such as credit cards or auto loans), you may be able to qualify using non-traditional sources, such as water, cell phone, electric, or other monthly bills you show timely payment history on.

 - Tax Liens – Your credit report must be cleared of any tax liens.
 You can not owe the IRS or have any other federal debts.

 - Foreclosures – The USDA rules for foreclosures is that you must wait at least 3 years after the date of the foreclosure.